by Molly Timmers, Marine Ecosystem Specialist, Joint Institute for Marine and Atmospheric Research

 Coral reefs are considered to be the most biologically diverse of all marine ecosystems, supporting an estimated 25 percent of all marine life and 32 of the current 34 existing animal phyla.
 Yet they cover a mere 0.2 percent of the ocean floor.
 Although coral reefs exist throughout the tropics, there is one area that is the epicenter for marine diversity.

 The Coral Triangle is the most diverse and biologically complex marine ecosystem on the planet.
 It spans across parts of Indonesia, Malaysia, the Philippines, Papua New Guinea, the Solomon Islands, and Timor Leste.
-Covering 5.7 million km2, this extraordinary expanse of ocean is almost equivalent in area to the lower 48 states.
+Covering 5.7 million square kilometers, this extraordinary expanse of ocean is almost equivalent in area to the lower 48 states.
 It matches the richness and diversity of the Amazon rainforest.
-It is home to over 600 reef-building coral species (75% of all species known to science), 3000 species of reef fish (40% of the world’s coral reef species), 6 of the world’s 7 marine turtle species, and three-quarters of known Molluscs.
+It is home to over 600 reef-building coral species (75 percent of all species known to science); 3,000 species of reef fish (40 percent of the world’s coral reef species); 6 of the world’s 7 marine turtle species; and three-quarters of known molluscs.

 Why this region is the global epicenter for marine diversity is still in debate.
 Some scientists believe that it is where coral reef species originated before dispersing to other locations in the Indo-Pacific region.
 Others believe that the Coral Triangle is so diverse because of an overlap or accumulation of fauna from the Indian and Pacific Oceans.